Ebbhead: Background

 The album features a continuation of their industrial sound with the inclusion of metal guitars for the first time, notably featured on the single "Godhead" as well as the "Family Man" remix.
 According to the band, all the guitar parts featured were recorded samples.

 Flood and Wilder convinced the band to incorporate other musicians on the album.
-Said Wilder, "We got, for the first time for them [Nitzer Ebb], we got a fourteen-piece string and bass section in to come and play on the album," calling the movie "quite adventurous" because the band hadn't tried that before.
+Said Wilder, "We got, for the first time for them [Nitzer Ebb], we got a fourteen-piece string and bass section in to come and play on the album," calling the move "quite adventurous" because the band hadn't tried that before.

 Reception

 The album was met with a mixed to positive review by AllMusic's Ned Raggett, who credited the album in progressing their sound to feature more melody and the use of traditional song structures as opposed to their earlier sound.
 Overall, summarizing the album as a mixed affair with notable high points.